Anchorage

 “This is an attempt to come back and get the information and get the data,” Zaletel said of Tuesday’s ordinance.

-Several cities in the U.S. and in other countries have enacted laws that attempt to rein in the proliferation of short-term rental.
+Several cities in the U.S. and in other countries have enacted laws that attempt to rein in the proliferation of short-term rentals.
 Some have added rules limiting the number of units a person or company can own and rent out for short-term use.
 Others have set rules on the total number of vacation rentals allowed in an area, have implemented new taxes or have banned them altogether.

 Assembly member Scott Myers voted against the measure on Tuesday.